Genetics Webquest Model Genetics Eye Color Dragon Genetics Mendel's Peas Chromosomes carry genes! Genes to Cognition

 Critical Thinking

-12. Develop hypothesis to explain why two organisms with the same genes might look different.
+12. Develop a hypothesis to explain why two organisms with the same genes might look different.

 Real World Science Feature